SESYNC-ci/sesync-ci.github.io/blog/_drafts/energy-footprint-of-r.md

 Recently, I found a major inefficiency in my own code.
 I was doing a Monte Carlo uncertainty analysis, where I took 10,000 random draws from parameter distributions and repeated my analysis with each of the draws to estimate the uncertainty around the median result.
 Previously, I had been fitting a model within each iteration of the analysis, but I realized that I could save a lot of processing time by running a short script before the 10,000-iteration loop and using the results within each iteration.
 I was curious how much greenhouse gas emissions were saved in this process, comparing the final code I ran on SESYNC's Slurm cluster with the unoptimized code I would have run.
 Then I wanted to compare those emissions to other GHG-intensive activities, such as driving a car, streaming Netflix, or eating meat.

-We need the following information for a back-of-the-envelope analysis:
+I put together this information for a back-of-the-envelope analysis:

 - the length of processing time required by the code before and after optimization
 - power consumption of the processors on the Slurm cluster